jeanazabache/jeanazabache/README.md

 ### Hi there 👋

-Systems engineer at Everis NNT and **creator of Vida MRR**, a personal project dedicated to help other developers to increase their technical skills in web design, web development, problems solving, and more.
+Systems engineer at **Everis NTT**  and **XitBlue**, a personal project dedicated to help other developers to increase their technical skills in web design, web development, problems solving, and more.
 My main programming languages/platforms are: FireBase, Node.js, Azure, Javascript, C# and Kotlin.

 You can follow me in the next sites/platforms where I constantly publish new content 😊